-- In case of fire DO NOT open engine box or compartment. - Shut down engine and blowers. - Continuously discharge entire contents of portable fire extinguisher through port immediately.
+- In case of fire DO NOT open engine box or compartment. - Shut down engine and blowers. - Continuously discharge entire contents of protable fire extinguisher through port immediately.

-7. Automatic Fire Extinguisher System (Option)
+13. Automatic Fire Extinguisher System (Option)

-If equipped the 240 SD automatic fire extinguisher system is located aft of the engine on the transom.
+If equipped, the automatic fire extinguisher system is located aft of the engine on the transom.
 In the event of a fire, the heat sensitive automatic head will release the extinguishant as a vapor, totally flooding the area in fire-killing concentrations.
 The system indicator light is wired to the ignition and is turned ON when the ignition is turned ON.

 The indicator light, located on the dash panel, indicates to the helmsman when the unit has discharged.
-Under normal circumstances, when the ignition is ON the charge indicator light is lit.
-If the unit discharges, the light will go out.
+Under normal circumstances, when the engines are operating, the charge indicator light is lit.
+If the unit discharges, the charge light will go out.